aplteam/Tatin/docs/PackageConfiguration.md

 A>    r←##.TatinVars.GetFullPath2AssetsFolder
 A>    ```
 A>
 A> 2.
-Use the expression `⊃⊃⎕CLASS ⎕THIS` in order to find out where the class script actually lives.
+Use the expression `⊃⊃⎕CLASS ⎕THIS` to find out where the class script lives.
 A>
 A>    Therefore the following expression returns the path to the assets:
 A>